osisoft/testing-content/content/api-reference/community/community-client-credential-clients.md

 <a id="tocSerrorresponse"></a>
 <a id="tocserrorresponse"></a>

-Object returned whenever there is an error.
+Object returned whenever there is an error TODO: Remove this internal model and re-adopt public model when moving to System.Text.Json in WI 202168.

 ### Properties